What will campus life be like?

 Will social events take place on campus?
 Clubs?
 Greek life?

-Events and activities will continue throughout the fall – either virtually, in a socially distanced setting, or with a combination of both as guidelines permit.
+Events and activities will continue – either virtually, in a socially distanced setting, or with a combination of both as guidelines permit.
 The Office of Student Activities, the Office of Minerva Programs and Residential Life are working together to ensure that there are plenty of engaging activities to participate in throughout the term.

 - What social opportunities will there be for those studying remotely?